By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Coloured scanning electron micrograph (SEM) of Candida albicans (yeast) cells.
-C. albicans is a single-celled fungus that reproduces asexually, with daughter cells budding from parent cells.
-C. albicans is normally harmless and is commonly found on the skin and mucous membranes of the mouth, digestive- and respiratory- tracts and the vagina.
-Antibiotic treatment or compromised immune function may, however, lead to C. albicans infection.
-Common candida infections include oral and vaginal thrush.
-Magnification: x3300 when printed at 10cm wide.
+Candida albicans yeast cells.
+Coloured scanning electron micrograph (SEM) of C. albicans cells present in a urine sample taken from someone with a urinary tract infection (UTI).
+C. albicans is a single-celled fungus that is commonly found on the skin and the mucous membranes of the mouth, digestive and respiratory tracts, and the vagina, where it is usually harmless.
+However, the use of antibiotics or a suppressed immune system can lead to infection.
+Common candida infections include oral thrush, vaginal thrush and nappy rash.
+Magnification: x4000 when printed 10 centimetres wide.